usmanr149/urmlblog/_posts/2020-3-3-knn-classifier.md

 ### Using Two Loops to Calculate Distances

-This is rather simple, we need to calculate the Euclidean distance between each point in out testing and training dataset.
+This is rather simple, we need to calculate the Euclidean distance between each point in our testing and training dataset.
 We have already reshaped the CIFAR-10 data into single rows.
 So the distance between test data *i* and train data *j* is given as

 $$